OSGeo/gdal/doc/source/api/python/python_gotchas.rst

 .. _python_gotchas:

 ================================================================================
-Python Gotchas in the GDAL and OGR Python Bindings
+Gotchas in the GDAL and OGR Python Bindings
 ================================================================================

 This page lists aspects of GDAL's and OGR's Python bindings that may catch Python programmers by surprise.